 In general, the IoR has the discretion to hold study product at any time if she/he feels that continued product use would be harmful to the participant, or interfere with treatment deemed clinically necessary according to the judgment of the IoR.
 In addition, a Clinical Management Committee (CMC) will be established for this study.
 The CMC's responsibilities will include consultation and decision-making regarding management of toxicities and study product administration, including product resumption following the occurrence of certain types of toxicities and/or permanent discontinuation.
 Throughout this appendix are examples of AEs that require consultation with the CMC; in all such cases, the CMC should be notified as soon as possible and ideally within 72 hours of site awareness of the AE in question.
 Investigators also should consult the CMC for further guidance in restarting study product or progressing to permanent discontinuation.
-Revealing a participant's blinded status will occur only for individuals who become HIV infected and choose to initiate antiretroviral therapy.
+Revealing a participant's blinded status will occur only for individuals who become HIV infected and choose to initiate antiretroviral therapy, or in the case of a medical management decision (as approved by DAIDS), or as outlined in Section 5.12.1 of the protocol and Appendix VI of the SSP regarding unblinding in the event of an immediate medical emergency.